JanMosigItemis/yubiset/README.md

-# YUBISET
+# YUBISET - Branded for itemis AG
 A collection of scripts to make OpenPGP key generation and YubiKey manipulation easy.
+Contains customized branding for [itemis AG](https://www.itemis.de).
 Key generation and gpg setup things are inspired by [the perfect key pair](https://blog.eleven-labs.com/en/openpgp-almost-perfect-key-pair-part-1).

 # What does it do?
 It generates ["the perfect key pair"](https://blog.eleven-labs.com/en/openpgp-almost-perfect-key-pair-part-1), puts in some reasonable values for account / user id information and optionally transfers keys to a [Yubikey](www.yubico.com) device.